OggiDanailov/class_January_2018/week5/day2/day2.md

 Each new instance of the object that we created has an unique ID number.
 We already talked about the id's yesterday.

 - Instance variables - instance variables starts always with '@' in RUby.
 It is a variable that exists as long as the object instance exists and it is one of the ways we tie data to objects.
+Instance variables are bound to a specific instance of a class.
+By binding itself to the entire object, an instance variable makes itself available to every method of the object.
 - When in JS we create object constructor with some values we always tie them with the word 'this' - which refers to the instance of the new object that we are going to create.
 - We do a very similar thing with the @ symbol or instance variable in RUby.
 ####ex.
 4

 In example 4 we have: a new object Animal insitgated through a class. the class has two passing arugments - name and color.
 It is the same way of passing arguments for every new instance of an object in Javascript.
 We use instance variables though - now @name and @color are available throughout the class Animal and accessible to each new instance of the object Animal.
-If we remove the @ sybmols from the exmple you will see how Ruby won't recognize  color in say_color method. say_color is a method within the Object and it is available to each new instance of a new object (simple function - just as it is in JS)
+The variable age has a local scope - it will be available only in the block so it is not accessable from outside the block; If we remove the @ sybmols from the exmple you will see how Ruby won't recognize  color in say_color method. say_color is a method within the Object and it is available to each new instance of a new object (simple function - just as it is in JS)